 Hello readers!
-I am grateful to share the release announcement for Aspose.Slides 19.10 for .NET and Java.
+I am grateful to share the release announcement for v19.10 of Aspose.Slides for .NET and Java.
 We have included the support for exciting new features, which include support for using Font FallBack and Prompt Text setting inside presentation files generated using Aspose.Slides.

 Support For Font FallBack

 Almost for all symbols of Unicode characters, a reserve typeface is used that we can call Font Fallback.
-If any Unicode character is used in any application by selecting a particular font and that character is not part of the repertoire of used font, then in this case a symbol from Fallback font is used as replacement for rendering.
+If any Unicode character is used in any application by selecting a particular font and that character is not part of the repertoire of used font, then, in this case, a symbol from Fallback font is used as a replacement for rendering.
 Aspose.Slides now offers the same support in API.